Weakly Supervised Disentangled Generative Causal Representation Learning: Implementation details

 \section{Implementation details}

-In this section we state the details of experimental setup and the network architectures used for all experiments.
+In this section, we provide the details of the experimental setup and the network architectures used for all experiments, followed by a description of the synthesized Pendulum data set.

-\textbf{Preprocessing and hyperparameters.} \ We pre-process the images by taking a center crops of $128\times128$ for CelebA and resizing all images in CelebA and Pendulum to the $64\times64$ resolution.
-We adopt Adam with $\beta_1=0$, $\beta_2=0.999$, and a learning rate of $1\times10^{-4}$ for $D$, $5\times10^{-5}$ for $E$, $G$ and $F$, and $1\times10^{-3}$ for the adjacency matrix $A$.
+\textbf{Preprocessing and hyperparameters.} \ We pre-process the images by taking center crops of $128\times128$ for CelebA and resizing all images in CelebA and Pendulum to the $64\times64$ resolution.
+We adopt Adam with $\beta_1=0$, $\beta_2=0.999$, and a learning rate of $1\times10^{-4}$ for $D$, $5\times10^{-5}$ for $E$, $G$ and $F$, and $1\times10^{-3}$ for the weighted adjacency matrix $A$.
 We use a mini-batch size of 128.
-For adversarial training in Algorithm \ref{algo}, we train the $D$ once on each mini-batch.
-The coefficient of the supervised regularizer is set to 5.
+For adversarial training in Algorithm~\ref{algo}, we train the $D$ once on each mini-batch.
+The coefficient $\lambda$ of the supervised regularizer is set to 5 unless indicated otherwise.
 We use CE supervised loss for both CelebA with binary observations of the underlying factors and Pendulum with bounded continuous observations.
 Note that $L_2$ loss works comparable to CE loss on Pendulum.
-In downstream tasks, for BGMs with an encoder, we train a two-level MLP classifier with 100 hidden nodes using Adam with a learning rate of $1\times10^{-2}$ and a mini-batch size of 128.
-Models were trained for around 150 epochs on CelebA and 600 epochs on Pendulum on NVIDIA RTX 2080 Ti.
+The results of DEAR and baseline methods in controllable generation presented in Section~\ref{sec:contgen} and Appendix~\ref{app:more} use full supervision of underlying generative factors, i.e., $N_s=N$, since the qualitative results with 10\% labels have no big difference.